The Evolution of the Radiology Technologist and Their Role in the Era of AI

 Ahead of the curve since 2002, RADAIM is now morphing once again, embedding the latest technology into our lecture program, conference apps and post conference accessibility.

 RADAIM prides itself on having practical, clinical, up-to-date lectures presented by our brightest colleagues.
-This year RADAIM will revert back to its original form of a concurrent CT/MR stream format.
+RADAIM has reverted back to its original form of a concurrent CT/MR stream format.

 CT and MR components will be taught by radiologists and radiographers who work at busy sites and have gained insight via real world experience.

 AI, deep machine learning and their clinical relevance feature prominently in RADAIM 2019.
 Combined morning sessions will include topics that explain the current state of play in this technology and what is just around the corner.

 The Radiology workshops focus on two hot topics that require proficiency – Multi Parametric MR Prostate (Dr Ron Shnier) and Occupational Lung Disease – HRCT and ILO Classification (Dr Catherine Jones).

 The Combined Panel session will focus on AI and it’s impact on our profession.
 There has been a lot of speculation from the radiologists perspective but this has yet to be addressed when referring to the radiographer/tech.
 Vendors will also engage in what will prove to be a frank and enlightening discussion.

 Elliot Fishman – Director of Diagnostic Imaging and Body CT at Johns Hopkins Hospital and Professor of Radiology, Oncology, Surgery, Urology and Founder of ctisus.com.
 Possibly the worlds most recognisable CT Radiologist and has a large and dedicated following.